If I had to describe Beijing Capital Airlines in one word, it would be ‘horrid’.

 Malfunctioning in-flight entertainment, broken bathrooms, staff who can barely speak English, unfulfilled food requests – need I go on?

-That said, when I told my family and friends that I had flown from Melbourne, Australia to the north-eastern Chinese city of Qingdao for only $450 (US$300) return, they too agreed that I could not complain for this unbelievably low price.
+But when I told my friends that I had flown from Melbourne, Australia to the northeastern Chinese city of Qingdao for only US$300 return, they said I should not complain.

-So, here’s my review of Beijing Capital Airlines.
+So, here is my honest review of Beijing Capital Airlines.

 Lousy in-flight entertainment

-The Chinese carrier’s in-flight entertainment is the worst I’ve experienced.
-And I’ve flown with plenty of airlines across the world, from budget to award-winning.
+Beijing Capital’s in-flight entertainment is the worst I’ve experienced.
+And I’ve flown with plenty of airlines around the world, from budget to award-winning.

-On my flight from Melbourne to Qingdao – which is 12 hours I might add – there were just four English movies to watch: Flipped, The Dark Knight, and Fast and Furious 5 and 6 (groan!).
+On my flight from Melbourne to Qingdao – which is 12 hours I might add – there were just four English movies to watch: Flipped, The Dark Knight, and Fast and Furious (both 5 and 6).